Eshhaa11/task-manager/README.md

 # 📝 Task Manager (Capstone Project - React)

-This is a professional task manager built in **ReactJS** as part of the Module 2 Capstone Project.
-It includes all required features like task creation, editing, deletion, marking complete, local storage persistence, responsive dark UI, modular structure, and test coverage using Jest.
+A professional task manager built with **ReactJS** as part of the Module 2 Capstone Project.
+This app lets you add, edit, delete, and complete tasks — all saved locally.
+It features a responsive dark/light UI, modular structure, ESLint, and test coverage using Jest.

 ---